v-perfilev/speech_detector/README.md

 This app utilizes PyTorch to detect human speech in real-time, distinguishing it from background noise.

+For training the model, speech datasets from Mozilla Common Voice and environmental sounds from UrbanSound8K were used.

 ## Quick Start

 1. Clone the repository: